Some History about „Postural Integration®”

 Through participation in the International Association of Psychocorporal Therapy, which has given conferences in Mexico, Montreal, Boston and Ischia (It), representatives of ICPIT-Bodymind Integration have demonstrated to colleagues in research papers, workshops and roundtable discussions that Postural Integration Therapy and Energetic Integration Therapy offer powerful psychotherapeutic interventions through an active form of body reading (to help the client discover the conflicts of energy and awareness at work in Bodymind), specific breath techniques and tissue manipulations.
 Dr. Painter has been a member of the Scientific Committee of this Association until his death and he and other ICPIT-members have continually called attention to and invited review of the assessment and intervention powers of PsychoCorporal Integration.

 Since Bodymind Integration brings together Gestalt, Reichian, Deep Tissue Work, Therapeutic Touch, acupressure and movement awareness disciplines into a single unified framework it is only natural that many of our practitioners and trainers are qualified in these areas.
-Bodymind Integration has grown through contact with these areas, but as well has been giving an impetus for these areas, including Psychotherapy to open to a more integrative approach.
+Bodymind Integration has grown through contact with these areas, but as well has been giving an impetus for these areas, including Psychotherapy to open to a more integrative stance.
 Postural Integration Trainers are not only accomplished bodyworkers, they are also accomplished psychotherapists : body and mind are touched upon and helped simultaneously.

 The Three methods of PsychoCorporal (Bodymind) Integration use the same central methods and concepts, with different foci.